twidi/GRead/packaging/fremantle/README.txt

 $ run-standalone.sh python2.5 ./build_gread_step1.py

-4. Manage .so file..
+4. Update debian rules

-You must comment or remove the 'dh_strip' in the .py2deb_build_folder/gread/debian/rules file
+You must comment or remove the 'dh_strip and dh_shlibdeps' in the .py2deb_build_folder/gread/debian/rules file

-5. Add some build-depends

-On the line "Build-Depends" in .py2deb_build_folder/gread/debian/control file add

-, libqt4-gui (>=4.6), libqt4-dev (>= 4.6), libx11-dev, x11proto-core-dev

-6. Finalize
+5. Finalize

 $ run-standalone.sh python2.5 ./build_gread_step2.py

 And finally move gread from .pydeb_build_folder to fremantle one

-7. The end
+6. The end

-Yes, it's ugly.
+Yes, maybe it's ugly.
 I know.
 Please help me to do it in a better way.